 The hon.
 Gentleman is entirely right.
 I have gone on a bit of a journey on this: I have always had a somewhat kneejerk liberal reaction of slight squeamishness and reticence about the idea of politicians, the Government, Whitehall and public policy experts seeking to tweak or improve how parents choose to raise their children, which I intuitively think is no business of politicians, but I agree with the evidence.
 Much like the right hon.
 Member for Loughborough, I agree on almost nothing with the right hon.
-Member for Chingford and Woodford Green (Mr Duncan Smith) on many issues, but on this issue I think that he led the pack in saying that this is something that politicians need to grapple with, although we need to do so with care.
+Member for Chingford and Woodford Green (Mr Duncan Smith) on many issues, but on this I think that he led the pack in saying that this is something that politicians need to grapple with, although we need to do so with care.

 The first page of the summary of the report recommends that the Government should introduce

 “a new parental support package, including a guarantee of help if a child’s 2 to 2½-year check shows that they are falling behind.”

 I entirely agree with that.
 Public policy is inching towards greater involvement in an area that many folk have previously felt should be kept immune from such interventions.